CuminAndPotato/PXL-Clock/README.md

 ## Contributing

 Contributions from the community are highly encouraged.
-If you want to help make PXL-Clock better, you can:
+If you want to help make PXL Clock better, you can:

 1. **Create an Issue:** File a new issue for suggestions, bug reports, or feature requests.
 2. **Submit a Pull Request:** Fork this repo, make your changes, and submit a pull request.
 Make sure to include a clear description of what you’ve changed or fixed.